-Here Be Dragons VR studio raises $10 million from Discovery
+Here Be Dragons VR studio closes $10 million Series A from Discovery

 As part of the round, Discovery exec Rebecca Howard will be joining Here Be Dragons’ board of directors.

-While content bets are never all that simple (let alone ones focused on emerging technologies like VR), Here Be Dragons CEO Patrick Milling-House believes that his company is in a great place after reaching profitability and working with partners like Nike, Samsung, The New York Times and GE.
+While content bets are never all that simple (let alone ones focused on emerging technologies like VR), Here Be Dragons CEO Patrick Milling-Smith believes that his company is in a great place after reaching profitability and working with partners like Nike, Samsung, The New York Times and GE.

 The Series A raise will go towards building out some of the various divisions with the studio, Milling-Smith tells me, with a particular focus on creative development.